Why the sign off process can kill a good press release

 Another of Sam Howard’s pet rants subjects:Go on step on the grass... when it's OK to go off message

-When I work with my PR clients we work hard on looking at where we can first and foremost add some value/originality to the debate.
-You know not everything that comes out of your mouth is necessarily going to be that great and that’s where your trusted PR comes in – they can tell you what to run with and what not to bother banging on about, because it is irrelevant or just actually not that interesting.
-Sometimes it is all about the team singing from the same hymn sheet, but other times you just need to know a good tune.
+When I work with my PR clients, we work hard on looking at where we can, first and foremost, add some value/originality to the debate.
+You know, not everything that comes out of your mouth is necessarily going to be that great, and that’s where your trusted PR comes in.
+They can tell you what to run with and what not to bother banging on about because it is irrelevant or just actually not that interesting.
+Sometimes, it is all about the team singing from the same hymn sheet, but other times, you just need to know a good tune.

 Share